 All personal devices and materials brought from home and used at a Location

-All users of electronic communication systems, devices, and materials, including but not limited to volunteers, clergy and religious, students, parents, employees, staff, or contractors in connection with any activity of the Archdiocese and/or the Location
+All users of electronic communication systems, devices, and materials, including but not limited to volunteers, clergy and religious, students, parents, employees, staff, or contractors, when those contractors are associated with any activity of the archdiocese and/or the Location

 Ownership and ControlAll electronic communication systems, devices, and materials, provided to users by the archdiocese or the Location, are to be used primarily to conduct official Location and/or archdiocese business, not personal business, whether during or outside regular business hours.With permission from the person in charge of the Location, individuals may use archdiocesan systems, devices, and materials to access and use the Internet for personal business and web exploration outside regular business hours or during breaks.
 The Archdiocesan AUP applies to all uses.The archdiocese and Locations, as applicable, reserve the right to monitor, access, retrieve, read, edit, redact, remove, and/or disclose all content created, sent, received, or stored on archdiocese and/or Location systems, devices, and materials (including connections made and sites visited).
 The archdiocese also cooperates with law enforcement officials or others, without prior notice.
 Users can have no reasonable expectation of privacy in use of archdiocesan systems, devices, or materials.
 The archdiocese reserves these rights with respect to systems, devices, and materials not owned by the archdiocese when they are used under circumstances that implicate the archdiocese.